 &lt;sup>1 The auditor is required to consider materiality by value and nature.
-Those charged with governance are defined as persons, such as persons, such as persons, such as persons, such as persons are defined as persons. of the entity including overseeing the financial reporting process.
+Those charged with governance are defined as persons, such as persons, such as persons, such as persons, such as persons and patterns. of the entity including overseeing the financial reporting process.